-The County Department may -appeal any first or second notification of fiscal sanctions.
-These appeals shall be submitted within the timeframe-10 calendar days by sending an electronic communication to the State Department at HCPF CountyRelations@sState.co.us.
-The basis for the appeal shall be limited to a factual error in the report or an incorrect interpretation of law, Rule, or Regulations.
+The County Department shall appeal any first or second notification of non-compliance within the timeframe specified in section 1.20.11.6.b (Non-Compliance with Accepted Plan) by sending an electronic communication to the State Department at HCPF\CountyRelations@State.co.us.
+The basis for the appeal shall be limited to a factual error in the report or an incorrect interpretation of law, rule, or regulations.
 The County Department may submit documents or evidence with its appeal.
-Within five calendar days of receiving the appeal, the State Department shall issue a final decision in writing, which will be sent electronically to the County Department Director.
-The effective date of the final decision is the date it is signed by the State Department.
-The State Department's determination on the County Department appeal is final and not subject to further appeal.
-The third notification of fiscal sanctions is also not subject to appeal by the County Department.
+The third notification of non-compliance is not subject to appeal by the County Department.
+Within 10 calendar days of receiving the appeal, the State Department shall issue a final decision in writing, which will be sent electronically to the County Department Director.
+The effective date of the final decision is the date it is signed.